espanso/website/docs/matches/basics.md

 In the remaining lines we declared the **parameters** used by the extension, in this case the *date format*.

+## Injection mechanism

+Normally Espanso follows the `backend` settings specified in `default.yml`, the default for which (`Auto`) is to use the Inject mechanism for short replacements, and Clipboard for longer ones.

+The `force_mode: keys` or `force_mode: clipboard` properties override this for an individual match, and may be useful in particular environments.

+If you find yourself needing them widely, however, an [app-specific configuration](../../configuration/app-specific-configurations), or a global [configuration](../../configuration/options/#options-reference) change to the `backend` value in `default.yml` may be more convenient.

 ## Global Variables

 *Global variables* are variables that can be used across multiple matches.